Touchpad vs Trackpad: Difference and Comparison

 Key Takeaways

 1. Terminology and Usage: The terms “touchpad” and “trackpad” essentially refer to the same device – a touch-sensitive surface used as a pointing device on laptops and some keyboards.
-The terminology tends to differ based on the manufacturer, with “trackpad” often used in the context of Apple devices, while “touchpad” is commonly used in relation to PCs.
+The terminology tends to differ based on the manufacturer, with “trackpad” used in the context of Apple devices, while “touchpad” is commonly used in relation to PCs.

 2. Functions and Features: Both touchpads and trackpads allow users to control the cursor or pointer by sliding their fingers across the surface.
 They support multi-touch gestures, such as pinch-to-zoom, two-finger scrolling, and more.
 The exact features might vary based on the device and operating system.